Long-Term Care

 The accelerated death benefit can be used to pay for different services, including home care, skilled nursing care, assisted living and hospice.
 Money used for long-term care is subtracted from the amount paid out by your life insurance company to beneficiaries after you die.

-Even if your current insurance plan doesn’t include this option, it can sometimes be added as a rider or an additional feature tacked on to a life insurance policy.
+Even if your current insurance plan doesn’t include this option, it can sometimes be added as a rider or an additional feature tacked onto a life insurance policy.

 Life insurance isn’t the only way to offset long-term care costs.
 Certain annuities also make it easier to fund future expenses.
 An annuity is a contract issued by an insurance company that converts your premiums into a guaranteed fixed income stream.